-Stocks mixed after strong jobs report
+Dow Jones, S&P hit record highs after strong jobs report

 Didi Global Inc. is considering giving up control of its most valuable data in order to appease Chinese regulators that have been probing the company following its U.S. initial public offering, Bloomberg News reports, citing people familiar with the matter.
 Didi shares have slumped 33% through Thursday since last month, pricing its IPO at $14 a share.

-In earnings, Beyond Meat Inc. reported a bigger-than-expected loss and said restaurants were taking a conservative approache to orders due to uncertainty over COVID-19.
+In earnings, Beyond Meat Inc. reported a bigger-than-expected loss and said restaurants were taking a conservative approach to orders due to uncertainty over COVID-19.
 The plant-based burger maker guided revenue below Wall Street estimates.

 Overseas markets were choppy.